+Pelvic reconstruction is a surgical procedure performed to treat pelvic organ prolapse that results from muscle weakening.
 Pelvic organ prolapse occurs when the muscles that hold the pelvic organs in place become stretched or weakened allowing the various organs to shift or drop from their normal position and bulge or protrude through the vaginal canal.

 The condition is common and is seen most often in women who have experienced childbirth.
-Other risk factors for pelvic organ prolapse include aging, hysterectomy, obesity, long-term cough and chronic constipation.
+Other risk factors for pelvic organ prolapse include aging, hysterectomy, obesity, long-term cough, and chronic constipation.
 Any organ in the pelvis may be affected including the bladder, urethra, uterus, vagina, small bowel or rectum.

 Pelvic reconstruction surgery to repair pelvic organ prolapse may be considered when the following symptoms are present: